AuraFly/Fit_With_Friends/README.md

 ![University of Denver Logog](https://d92mrp7hetgfk.cloudfront.net/images/sites/misc/denver-switchup-thumbnail-a/original.png?1560210160)

-## Description:
+## Description

-Project designed and built a Fitness with Friends Full-stack application using the MVC paradigm, a server-side API with user authentication, with a connection and using sequelize to a mySQL database.
+Fitness with Friends, is a Full-Stack application designed and built using the MVC (Model View Controller) paradigm, with a server-side API with user authentication, as well as, a Node server connection, and Sequelize to interact with a MYSQL database.
+Express-Handlebars was one of the NPM packages used for the project.
+In addition, GitHub techiques such as branching, merging were used extensively.
+The tasks were done collaboratively but team members worked concurrently on sections of the MVC with the routes, models, and handlebars following the guidelines.
+Each team member assisted each other in cases where there were gaps or difficulties in the code.
+The project uses an open forum for the application for users to login into a user account page to view and post their activities and movements.The focus was to get goals and activites to post in the main user account page.
 The application is running on a localhost as well as Heroku.
-The project uses an open forum approach with a collaborative workflow.
-In addition, GitHub techiques such as branching, merging were used extensively.
-The tasks were done collaboratively but there were general sections which team members would work on concurrently such as routes, models, handlebars following the MVP guidelines.
-Each team member assisted each other in case there were gaps or difficulties in the code.
-The focus was to get goals and activites to post in the main account page.

 Project 2 - Team 8